-If dowels are thicker, such as 1-1/4" there should be between straight edge and strake.
+If dowels are thicker, such as 1-1/4" there should be no less than 5/8" gap or space between straight edge and strake.

-On hulls with a flat keel, a strake is allowed in that referred to as a runner or runner type hull).
-However, exceed 5/8" depth.
-Measure with straight edge as b. for additional details on this type of hull.
+On hulls with a flat keel, a strake is allowed in that keel area.
+(This is commonly referred to as a runner or runner type hull).
+However, this strake or runner may not exceed 5/8" depth.
+Measure with straight edge as shown.
+See rule #3 section a. and b. for additional details on this type of hull.